enemonsieur/offis_repo/PROJECTS/fMRI data analysis/Talk 7 - Statistical Analysis with SPM.md

 	- : Convolution with HRF I think, bc its difficult to model multiple signals. #unclear
 	- Serial Autocorrelation: related to the e
 	- Correlated regressors: There's some variance shared between the B's regressors so that if the X1 changes, the B1 and B2 will be affected #unclear
+		- It can create multicolinearity.
+It can help to enlever signales related to movement.
+We use to do that, an ANCOVA,  where we add Betas related to the 6 movements, and remove the movements, from influencing the X